You really have to hand it to the Prophecy demons.

 Wands are not people.
 They are not alive.
 They’re tools.
 They do not have minds.
 They do not have feelings.
 They do not, properly speaking, have memories.

 However, a conduit connects at both ends.
-And the energy doesn’t appear to be designed to travel in both directions.
-A wand delivers it’s holder’s magic to the target.
+And wands don’t appear to be designed to allow the energy to travel in both directions.
+A wand delivers it’s holder’s magic to their target.
 It is not unreasonable to assume that there is a resonance which occurs when it actually connects with that target.
 This resonance may well set up a form of feedback which is maintained at least for the duration of the spell.
-Indeed, given that rather a lot of the spells we have seem wizards using are processes which must be maintained for an appreciable amount of time before the work — which may be composed of several different spellc in sequence — is complete, it is extremely likely that a wand does indeed set up and register a relationship to whatever target its holder’s magic is affecting.
+Indeed, given that rather a lot of the spells we have seem wizards using invoke processes which must be maintained for an appreciable amount of time before the task — which may be composed of several different components delivered in a sequence — is complete, it is extremely likely that a wand does indeed set up and register a relationship to whatever target its operator’s magic is affecting.

 And since the magic the operator is conducting is traveling through the wand, to the target, it also registers what direction that energy is moving.
 The “polarity” so to speak.
 You do not want your magic to be forced back through your wand to you.
 We’ve seen that happen.
 It wasn’t fun for anyone involved.
 (And I’ll be getting back to that in a minute.)

 Indeed I think a part of the wandmaker’s craft must be designed to prevent anything of that sort taking place under anything but extraordinary circumstances.
 Magic is supposed to travel through a wand only in the one intended direction.
-The wand may not precisely be “aware” (not having a brain, after all) but it registers that *it* affects the target.
+The wand may not precisely be “aware” (not having a brain, after all) but it registers that *it*, or its operator, affects the target.
 The target does not affect it.
-Ron’s broken wand in CoS was deffective in exactly that manner.
+Ron’s broken wand in CoS was defective in exactly that function.
 The operator’s magic could not be depended upon to flow in the correct direction.

-And while they don’t have conscious memories (since they are not conscious) all wands build at least a temporary log of the spells that they have conducted, and the targets they have affected.
+And while they don’t have conscious memories (since they are not conscious) all wands have been shown to build at least a temporary log of the spells that they have most recently conducted, and the targets they have affected.
 The Priori Incantatum spell is designed to access this log.
-We've seen it do so.
+We’ve seen it do so.

 Which means that if one wizard hexes another and the other physically snatches the wand and tries to hex him back, the polarity of the log’s registration of who is the target is going to make for interference.
-Ergo: the last time Hermione met up with Bellatrix, Bellatrix had her writhing on the floor in the throes of Crucio, and since Harry snatched that wand as well as the hawthorne one, the wand hasn't been used for any significant number other spells in the meantime to overwrite the log.
+Ergo: the last time Hermione met up with Bellatrix, Bellatrix had her writhing on the floor in the throes of Crucio, and since Harry snatched that wand as well as the hawthorn one, the wand hasn’t been used for any significant number of other spells by a different operator in the meantime to overwrite the log.
 Consequently, when Hermione picked up that wand and tried to use it, it was still registering her as the “target” not the “operator”, and she found it very difficult to get it to work.
 The polarity was wrong.
+Keep this in mind.
+It’s relevant.

 Like I say.
 I don’t think this log lasts forever.
 Data requires storage, and wands don’t have a lot of mass for storing an extensive log of their past spells.
 But if not overwritten it does last an appreciable amount of time.
-Voldemort’s yew wand was spitting up a log of spells cast over a dozen years earlier, and would have continued to do so had Harry not broken contact.
+In the Little Hangleton graveyard, Voldemort’s yew wand was spitting up a log of spells which were cast anything up to over a dozen years earlier, and would have continued to do so had Harry not broken the connection.
 So the information doesn’t simply fade over time.
 It needs to be overwritten.
-And the log of a 13-inch wand clearly can contain something like records of at least a dozen or so spells, because we saw them ourselves.
+And the log of a 13-inch wand clearly can contain something like records of at least a dozen or so spells, because we saw that many all replay, ourselves.

 So.
 Where does the Elder wand come into it?
 How is that one different from normal wands?